albertodemichelis/squirrel/doc/source/stdlib/stdstringlib.rst

     :returns: the function returns SQTrue if n is valid index otherwise SQFalse.

     retrieve the begin and and pointer to the length of the sub expression indexed by n.
-The result is passed trhough the struct SQRexMatch.
+The result is passed through the struct SQRexMatch.